A Fourfold Refined Enumeration of Alternating Sign Trapezoids: Introduction

 An \emph{$(n,1)$-alternating sign trapezoid} is defined as above with the exception that the bottom row, which consists of a single entry in this case, does not have to add up to $1$, but where this entry can either be $1$ or $0$. \end{definition}

 Note that the notion of $(n,1)$-alternating sign trapezoids coincide with the notion of \emph{quasi alternating sign triangles of order $n$}.
 Furthermore, $(n,3)$-alternating sign trapezoids are in bijective correspondence with \emph{alternating sign triangles of order $n+1$}.
-Both alternating sign triangles and quasi alternating sign triangles were introduced by Ayyer, Behrend, and Fischer \cite{ABF}.
+Both alternating sign triangles and quasi alternating sign triangles were introduced by Ayyer, Behrend and Fischer \cite{ABF}.

-From the definition, it follows that the entries in each column of an alternating sign trapezoid sum up to $0$ or $1$.
-A column whose entries sum up to $1$ is called a \emph{$1$-column}.
+From the definition, it follows that the entries in each column of an alternating sign trapezoid sum to $0$ or $1$.
+A column whose entries sum to $1$ is called a \emph{$1$-column}.
 If, in addition, the bottom entry of a $1$-column is $0$, we call the column a \emph{$10$-column}.
-Note that the number of $1$-columns in any $(n,l)$-alternating sign trapezoid is exactly $n$ if $l \neq 1$ because the sum of all entries in an $(n,l)$-AST is $n$ as all rows sum up to $1$; otherwise, it is $n$ or $n-1$.
+Note that the number of $1$-columns in any $(n,l)$-alternating sign trapezoid is exactly $n$ if $l \neq 1$ because the sum of all entries in an $(n,l)$-ASTZ is $n$ as all rows add up to $1$; otherwise, it is $n$ or $n-1$.

-Let $\AST_{n,l}$ denote the set of $(n,l)$-alternating sign trapezoids and $A \in \AST_{n,l}$.
+Let $\AST_{n,l}$ denote the set of $(n,l)$-alternating sign trapezoids and consider $A \in \AST_{n,l}$.
 We introduce four different statistics on alternating sign trapezoids.
 First, we define